Clauvin/Ambient-Game-List/README.md

 **Description:** A textual description of what is the game exactly, its features, etc.

-**Last Updated:** last date when someone looked to the game described here and updated data about it.
+**Last Updated Info Here:** last date when someone looked to the game described here and updated data about it.

 ## The List